Radical Sportscars: SR8

-Based on the SR3, the SR8 is a more extreme version intended for track use but can be registered for the road.
-The SR8 also features one of the largest engines Radical has ever put in their cars, with the 2700 cc RPE RPX V8 constructed by combining elements of Suzuki inline-4s, and producing 430 horsepower (321 kW).
-A further variant, known as the SR8LM, increased the engine to 2800 cc and brought power output to 455 hp.
-In August 2009 Michael Vergers, driving an SR8LM, set the new lap record (6 minutes, 48 seconds) for a road legal production car at the Nürburgring Nordschleife circuit.
+Based on the SR3, the SR8 is a more extreme version intended for track use, but can be registered for the road.
+The SR8 also features one of the largest engines Radical has ever put in their cars, with the 2700 cc RPE RPX V8 constructed by combining elements of Suzuki inline-4s, and producing 430 hp.
+A further variant, known as the SR8LM, increased the engine size to 2800 cc and brought power output to 455 hp.
+In August 2009, Michael Vergers, driving an SR8LM, set the new lap record (6 minutes, 48 seconds) for a road legal production car at the Nürburgring Nordschleife circuit.
 This record was beaten by the 991 generation Porsche 911 GT2 in September 2017 with a time of 6:47.25.

-It is capable of 0–60 in 2.7 seconds, 178 miles per hour, and a 2.5 g's of lateral acceleration.
+It is capable of 0–60 mph in 2.7 seconds, a top speed of 178 mph, and 2.5 g's of lateral acceleration.

-One SR8 was converted into an electric car by a team of students Racing Green Endurance from Imperial College London to drive the full length of the Pan-American Highway in May 2010.
+One SR8 was converted into an electric car by a team of students Racing Green Endurance from Imperial College London to drive the full length of the Pan-American Highway in May, 2010.
 The project aims to challenge commonly held perceptions surrounding electric vehicles performance and range.

 The TMG EV P001 is a road-legal electric sports car by Toyota Motorsport GmbH, based on a modified Radical SR8 chassis.

 SR10

 Also based on the SR3, the SR10 features a Ford EcoBoost 2.3L, 4 cylinder, turbocharged engine which brings durability and longer service intervals to a similar platform to the SR8.
-The motor produces 425 horsepower and 380 lb-ft of torque, which propels the SR10 and from 0-60 mi/h in 2.4 seconds and on to a top speed of 180 mi/h.
+The motor produces 425 hp and 380 lbft of torque, which propels the SR10 and from 0-60 mi/h in 2.4 seconds and on to a top speed of 180 mi/h.
 The SR10 continues to use the proven steel space-frame Chassis and Polyester bodywork.